Q: What items are considered contaminants in recycling?

 Q: Should I recycle materials contaminated with food?
 For example, should I recycle cardboard pizza boxes with food residuals attached to the cardboard?

 A: Food or oil contaminated paper is considered a contaminant in the paper recycling bins.
 Best examples of this are pizza boxes and donut boxes.
 Since the paper is mixed with water in a large churner, the oil eventually separates from the paper fibers.
 The oil does not dissolve in the water, instead it mixes in with the paper.
-The eventually result is new paper will oil splotches.
+The eventually result is new paper with oil splotches.
 The mill we take our paper to asks us specifically to not include pizza boxes.

 Plastics, metal, and glass are recycled using a heat process so usually food or oil contamination is not much of an issue.
 Sometimes with plastics, depending at what temperature the plastics melts, other types of material including other plastics can be a contaminant.
 In order to keep your recycling bin clean, it is a good idea to give these items a quick rinse, not a sanitarily deep cleaning.